-4.1 Spontaneous Polarization
+4.1 Spontaneous polarization

 The experimental $P{\rm s}$ values for the most common single-crystal FE perovskites in their different crystalline phases have been known for several decades.
 However, despite the fact that $P{\rm s}$ is the very property characterizing FE materials, there was no theoretical access to it until 1993.
 As discussed above, the common-wisdom microscopic definition of what $P{\rm s}$ was basically incorrect.
-The modern theory of polarization provides the correct definition of $P{\rm s}$, as well as the theoretical framework allowing one to compute it from the occupied Bloch eigenstates of the self-consistent crystalline Hamiltonian.
-As soon as King-Smith and Vanderbilt developed the theory [18] - as outlined in Sect.
-3 - Resta et al. [25] implemented and applied it to compute the spontaneous polarization of a prototypical perovskite oxide from first principles.
+The modern theory of polarization provides the correct definition of $P{\rm s}$, as well as the theoretical framework allowing one to compute it from the occupied Bloch eigenstates of the selfconsistent crystalline Hamiltonian.
+As soon as King-Smith and Vanderbilt developed the theory [10]-as outlined in Sec.
+3-Resta, Posternak, and Baldereschi implemented and applied it to compute the spontaneous polarization of a prototypical perovskite oxide from first principles [21].